Bundeling/ArtilleryPhp/README.md

 ```

-Take note of the difference between the set and add differention, and;<br>
+Take note of the difference between the set and add differentiation, and;<br>
 Refer to the [Artillery reference docs](https://www.artillery.io/docs) for raw representation specs.

-### Step 3: Export the YAML:
+### Step 3: Export to YAML:

 ```php
 // Without argument will build the YAML as the same name as the php file: